 This Check-in Performance Model is adopted by many of the best performing organisations today.
 By breaking down the annual review process into quarters, months or weeks, depending on the type of your organisation, you focus exclusively on the areas that are relevant now and not all areas at one time.
 Your development awareness needs to be on competencies, skills, and processes rather than on hard KPIs.
 That’s what moves people and changes outcomes.

 Making Your Performance Management Model Work

 Today, many performance management solutions focus on both the models described above providing effective results.
 You do not always have to choose one over the other, or get stuck in a very non-user-friendly solution.
 Here’s an overview of the different solutions you can apply:

 The Yearly Review is still a nice way of doing performance management if you prefer a top-down approach, the reflection model and placing individuals in development grids.
 At eloomi, we’ve been working with several companies around this topic.
 This year we launched an up-to-date tool that gives middle management a chance to reduce time consumption from 5 weeks to 5 hours.
-And giving the employees a much more motivational approach to the conversation, because output automatically delivers data for the compensation, assigning the manager and employees the objective(s) to work on, as well as automatically assigning the necessary training plans from the built-in LMS.
+And giving the employees a much more motivational approach to the conversation, assigning the manager and employees the objective(s) to work on, as well as integrating relevant training plans.

 As a bonus, it is done digitally on any kind of device and can be changed from yearly intervals into quarters or other intervals.
 This gives you a much more aligned approach maintaining a focus on the reflective practice.

-If necessary, an objective will be opened with ongoing check-ins on this area until it is in place again.
-Goals and Coaching directly focus on what is important in the job role gives the manager an easy access to give feedback and an opportunity to focus on continuous development.
+If necessary, an objective will be opened with ongoing check-ins on progress and OKRs.
+Goals and Objectives help managers to focus on what is important for the job role, as well as each individual’s personal development plan.
+Plus, eloomi gives the manager an easy access to give feedback and an opportunity to focus on continuous development.